Firm Recognition:

 • Their health prior to death

-• The circumstances and age of the decedent’s dependents
+• The age of the decedent’s dependents

 • Value of lost benefits (health insurance, pensions)